 Bureau of Land Management, California.

-The South Cow Mountain OHV Recreation Area is located within the Mayacamas Mountains, east of the city of Ukiah and west of the city of Lakeport, in Northwestern California.
+The South Cow Mountain OHV Management Area is located within the Mayacamas Mountains, east of the city of Ukiah and west of the city of Lakeport, in Northwestern California.
 The area offers beautiful views of Ukiah and Lake County; pockets of old-growth fir; several species of oak; willows; over 31 miles of stream; 13 reservoirs; and habitat for blacktail deer, bear, wild turkey, and other upland species.

 There are two developed OHV staging areas within South Cow Mountain with graveled access roads accessible by two-wheel drive vehicles.
 Access roads into these areas are narrow and winding.
 Travel trailers and large recreational vehicles are not recommended.